Hyurl/webium/README.md

 #### `router.use()`

-Adds a handler function to all routes, or concatenate another router.
+Adds a handler function as a middleware, or concatenate another router.

 **signatures:**